sgan0420/patlytics-infringement-checker/README.md

    **Solution:**

    - Another application is using port `3000` or `5000`.
-   - Modify the `ports` section in `docker-compose.yml` to use different ports.
+   - Modify the `ports` section and `REACT_APP_API_URL` argument in `docker-compose.yml` to use different ports.

      ```yaml
      services:
+       backend:
+         ports:
+           - "5001:5000"
        frontend:
+         build:
+           context: ./frontend
+           args:
+             REACT_APP_API_URL: http://localhost:5001
          ports:
            - "3001:3000"
-       backend:
-         ports:
-           - "5001:5000"
      ```

-   - Update `REACT_APP_API_URL` in the `args` field accordingly:

-     ```env
-     REACT_APP_API_URL=http://localhost:5001
-     ```

 ## Notes

+- **Project Purpose:**
-- This project is for the use of take home assignment of Patlytics.
+  - This project is developed as a take-home assignment for Patlytics.
+- **OpenAI API Key:**
+  - The OpenAI API key is required for the backend to function.
+  - The API key should be kept secure and should not be shared publicly.
-- The openai api key is included in the .env file for the purpose of this assignment.
-It should be kept securely.
+  - For the purpose of this assignment, the API key is included in the `.env` file, but ensure it's kept confidential.

-## Thank you
+## Thank You

 Thank you for the opportunity to work on this project.
 I look forward to hearing your feedback.